 What resources can I provide students who have specific concerns about things like food insecurity, financial stress, difficult family dynamics, difficulty learning in their remote environment, isolation, or suicidality, for example?

 The safety of an individual should always take precedence.
-If imminent risk is a concern, contact emergency personnel (see FAQ on student safety above).
+If imminent risk is a concern, contact CSS and emergency personnel.
 The Dean’s Office is a vital source of support, information, and problem-solving for a wide variety of student needs (413-597-4171), including referrals to various resources on and around campus.
-If a student is studying remotely, local mental health agencies are often a good source of information for social supports.
 Because stress can affect students’ mental health and their ability to function, a referral to IWS or other sources of emotional support are often advisable.
-Students can access IWS by calling (413-597-2353) or emailing (IWS@williams.edu).
-Students can also access the IWS ChooseWell Resource project which offers many supportive resources for students.
+Students can access IWS by calling (413-597-2353) or sending an email to schedule an appointment.

 Why is supporting my child in connecting with IWS a good idea?